kgateway-dev/community/CONTRIBUTOR_LADDER.md

     * May give commands to CI/CD automation.
     * May label/triage issues.

-To apply to become a member of the k8sgateway organization on GitHub, please open a GitHub PR in the community repository following the [template](.github/PULL_REQUEST_TEMPLATE/apply_to_be_a_member.md).
-The PR should include adding your user name to the list of members in our [organization file](./org.yaml).
+To apply to become a member of the k8sgateway organization on GitHub, please open a GitHub PR in the community repository that contains the following:
+1. Uses the [membership request template](.github/PULL_REQUEST_TEMPLATE/apply_to_be_a_member.md).
+This template is linked from the default template when you open a PR, or you can also paste this URL in your browser `https://github.com/k8sgateway/community/compare/main...<my-fork>:<my-branch>?quick_pull=1&title=Request%20org%20membership%20for%20<user>&labels=membership&template=apply_to_be_a_member.md`, replacing:
+    - `<my-fork>:<my-branch>` with your fork/branch name, and
+    - `<user>` with your GitHub username
+1. Adds your GitHub username to the list of members (under `orgs.k8sgateway.members`) in our [organization file](./org.yaml).
 Please add your name in the correct alphabetical order to maintain a tidy organization file.

 ### Reviewer